gardrek/VVpet/README.md

 ---

-The following functions are going to be replaced eventually, but still work as of now.
-Consider them deprecated.
+The following functions are deprecated.

 ---

 `drawsprite(sx, sy, x, y)`